Kapouett/tes3mp-battle-royale/README.md

 This is far from finished, so I won't write anything useful here for now.

-scripts/custom/testBR.lua is the file with most of the code. scripts/custom/testBRLootManager.lua manages loot tables and loot spawning logic. data contains images to draw fog on the map and custom records needed for the script to work.
+-scripts/custom/testBR.lua is the file with most of the code.
+-scripts/custom/testBRLootManager.lua manages loot tables and loot spawning logic.
+-data contains images to draw fog on the map and custom records needed for the script to work.

-## Usage
+## Installation
 Drop the script and data folders in your server folder and add `require("custom/testBR")` to scripts/customScripts.lua.
+Adjust configuration in both scripts files (testBR.lua and testBRLootManager.lua), **espacially the lobby cell** because I use the french version of the game, so I set the lobby as "Vivec, fosse de l'Arène".

 ## Recommended changes to config.lua
 - allowWildernessRest = false